1998 United States Capitol shooting: Officers

 Officer Jacob Joseph Chestnut (April 28, 1940 – July 24, 1998) was the first African American to lie in honor at the Capitol.
 He retired as a master sergeant from the United States Air Force after 20 years of service in the Air Force Security Police.
 Chestnut's career included two tours in the Vietnam War.
 Chestnut is buried in Arlington National Cemetery.
 His funeral included a speech by President Bill Clinton and a fly-over by military jets in a missing man formation.
 A United States Post Office located in Fort Washington, Maryland, has been renamed in his and Detective John Gibson's honor, as was the building housing the United States Air Force's 20th Security Forces Squadron at Shaw Air Force Base, South Carolina.

 Detective John Michael Gibson (March 29, 1956 – July 24, 1998) was a United States Capitol Police officer assigned to the dignitary protection detail of Congressman Tom DeLay.
 He is buried in Arlington National Cemetery after lying in honor with Chestnut in the Capitol rotunda.
 Gibson had served with the agency for 18 years.
 He was a native of Massachusetts who married the niece of Representative Joe Moakley.
 He had three children, a 17-year-old daughter and two boys, ages 15 and 14.

-Growing up in New England, Gibson was a lifelong Boston Red Sox fan, and on August 11, 1998, his beloved team had a moment of silence in his honor prior to a game with the Kansas City Royals.
+Growing up in New England, Gibson was a lifelong Boston Red Sox fan, and on August 11, 1998, the team held a moment of silence in his honor before a game with the Kansas City Royals.